hanishkvc/prg-kotlin-android-sensorsk/readme.rst

 The y-axis is autoscaled based on the min and max value seen in the captured data across all the fields/parameters.

+The logic uses the withTransform to apply scaling and translation wrt all points of data in a transparent and straight forward way.

 CSV file
 ==========